LarsBehrenberg/gb-content-copy/content/posts/winston-churchill.md

       Again, Churchill could not be kept away from the action: he spent much time visiting the front line with French Prime Minister Georges Clemenceaux.
     buttonToggle: true
+    sideGalleryImages:
+      - imageTitle: The handsome young Churchill in his fourth hussars uniform; he served, amongst other places, as a subaltern in India.
+        imageUrl: /assets/winston-churchill-fourth-hussars-subaltern.jpg
+      - imageTitle: Churchill started World War One as the first sealord; he was sacked following the disastrous Gallipoli landings.
+        imageUrl: /assets/winston-churchill-first-sealord-world-war-one.jpg
+      - imageTitle: Churchill visiting an amunition factory whilst Minister of Munitions at the end of the First World War.
+        imageUrl: /assets/winston-churchill-minister-of-munitions.jpg
   - textTitle: The Inter-War Years
     text: >-
       ### The Inter-War Years were also mixed for Churchill.